gipi/blog/_drafts/yocto-getting-started.md

 the variable ``FILE`` is the filename of the recipe from which several other recipe's variables are generated, like ``PN``, ``PV`` using the ``_`` character as delimiter.

+the evaluation orders is:

+ 1. variables on the command line (e.g., 'MACHINE=beagleboard bitbake
+    myimage') are evaluated first,
+ 2. variables in local.conf,
+ 3. Rest depends on the order of things in bblayers.conf *and* how any given layer.conf is implemented (some layers preppend their stuff to the BBPATH and some layers append; from memory the Yocto layers prepend, but layers from OE usually append, and this inconsistency makes for lot of fun when combining layers into custom distro).

 ## Compilers